Littledogdudu/ConsoleLog/README.md

 ### Placeholder settings

-#### Whether to use the line number where the print variable is located
+#### whether to use the line number where the print variable is located

 Default not enabled: The \${lineNumber} placeholder will be replaced with the line number where the generated console.log is located
 After activation, the \${lineNumber} placeholder will be replaced with the line number of the variable that needs to be printed